Student Support and and Wellbeing Privacy Notice

 Student Support and Wellbeing services provide you with information, advice and support.
 They maintain records about the concerns you have brought and about the information, advice and support which has been offered to you.
-These records are used to provide you with the support you need and may contain sensitive personal information (also known as ‘special category data’) about you.
+These records are used to provide you with the support you need and may contain sensitive personal information (also known as ‘special category data’ as set out in the University’s Privacy Standard) about you.

 You may contact the University of Chichester Data Protection Officer by email: DPOfficer@chi.ac.uk

-The University’s policies and further information on data protection can be found on the University web pages.
+The University’s Privacy Standard, Privacy Notices and related policies can be found on the University’s Data Protection web pages.

 If Student Support and Wellbeing services are supporting you they will maintain a record of your personal data which may include the following information:

-• Details about you which have been drawn from the main University database.
+- Details about you which have been drawn from the main University database.
 These include your name, student number, University and home addresses and contact details, and your registered next of kin.
-These are subject to the University’s Data Protection Policy and Privacy Notice which can be found under the University’s Data Protection Policies webpage
+This information is processed in accordance with the University’s Privacy Standard and Privacy Notices which can be accessed via the link above.

-• Notes and reports about your concerns - this may include sensitive information about you (also known as ‘special category data’) such as information about your health
+- Notes and reports about your concerns - this may also include special category data, such as information about your health

-• Any documents related to your concerns which you have provided - these may also include sensitive information about you
+- Any documents related to your concerns which you have provided - these may also include special category data about you

-• We may also hold information from external agencies such as your GP surgery or NHS services - this may also include sensitive information about you
+- We may also hold information from external agencies such as your GP surgery or NHS services - this may also include special category data

-• Relevant information from other University services who have a duty of care towards you, this may also include sensitive information about you.
+- Relevant information from other University services who have a duty of care towards you, this may also include special category data.
 These services include:

 The records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.